kiwi0fruit/ultimate-question/README.md

 ### P.S.

 I'm absolutely serious in spite of the fact that the title was borrowed from the comedy science fiction novel by Douglas Adams.
 I only think that it's useful to remember that you are looking for an answer to _The Ultimate Question of Life, the Universe, and Everything_ if you are really looking for it.
+My intuition suggests that the answer can be found in the direction described in this article.
+Even if it can't be found in that direction then considerations why it can't be would still be a great help to find the answer.

 ### P.P.S.